 CLA grew quickly and moved over to Grace Baptist Church in Hilo to accommodate the increase in enrollment.
 Since that time, CLA has grown into an extensive preschool - 12th grade program.
-In 1995 property was purchased in Keaau, Hawaii.
+In 1995 property was purchased in Kea'au, Hawai'i.
 The school moved in to their new facility during the summer of 1999.
 CLA opened its preschool division in March of 2001 to meet the needs of children ages 3-4.
+In 2005, the school acquired the Sugar Mill office building on Milo Street directly across from its original property.
+The high school moved to the Sugar Mill Campus in the fall of 2005, and the name for the upper divisions were changed from Christian Liberty School to Christian Liberty Academy.
+In 2010 both lower and upper campuses became Christian Liberty Academy.